rafinas2133/computer-catalog/README.md

 # 🖥️ E-Catalog Komputer

-This is a **Next.js** application for an online computer catalog, bootstrapped with `create-next-app`.
+This is a **Next.js** application for an online computer catalog.
 It uses Prisma for database access and management.

 ## 🚀 Getting Started